-Filmonomics is aimed at more established or emerging creative talent.
+Filmonomics is aimed at more established creative talent.
 Individuals should have at least a feature film or TV credit or a significant body of short form work and features in development/production.
 At least one participant in a team proposal must have a feature film or TV credit, which has been theatrically released or broadcast or is intended to be, if in post-production.
 We welcome applicants with two or more feature credits who fit the criteria below.

 Guest speakers from previous programmes included:

 – Averil Leimon: Leadership Psychologist and Founder of White Water Group

 – Gaylene Gould, Head of Events, BFI Southbank

 – Caroline Goyder: Coach and Creator of The Gravitas Method